Saturday, November 12, 2011

 1979: Kool & the Gang knew where their bread was buttered, and their song about "Ladies Night" moved from #56 to #25.

-Styx with one of their biggest career hits
+Styx with one of their biggest career hits...

 1979: The Eagles collected their fifth #1 song "Heartache Tonight", which was also their 8th Top 10 in 16 releases.
-Donna Summer challenged with "Dim All the Lights" while "Still" by the Commodores moved to #3.
+Donna Summer challenged with "Dim All The Lights" while "Still" by the Commodores moved to #3.
 Herb Alpert's former #1 "Rise" was fourth while the previous #1 from M--"Pop Musik" was fifth.
-The rest of the Top 10: "Babe" from Styx, Barbra Streisand and Donna Summer moved up with "No More Tears (Enough Is Enough)", Fleetwood Mac's lead single from Tusk, the title track, was #8, Kenny Rogers and "You Decorated My Life" and K.C. & the Sunshine Band registered their sixth Top 10 and 15th hit with "Please Don't Go".
+The rest of the Top 10: "Babe" from Styx, Barbra Streisand and Donna Summer moved up with "No More Tears (Enough Is Enough)", Fleetwood Mac's lead single from Tusk, the title track, was #8, Kenny Rogers and "You Decorated My Life" and K.C. and the Sunshine Band registered their sixth Top 10 and 15th hit with "Please Don't Go".

-1981: Neil Diamond released "The Jazz Singer" Soundtrack album.
+1980: Neil Diamond released "The Jazz Singer" Soundtrack album.

-1984: Chaka Khan went to #1 in the U.K. with "I Feel for You".
+1984: Chaka Khan went to #1 in the U.K. with "I Feel For You".

-1984: One of The Most Important Songs of the Rock Era*--"Pride (In the Name of Love)" from U2, moved from 74 to 55 on this date.
+1984: One of The Most Important Songs of the Rock Era*--"Pride (In The Name Of Love)" from U2, moved from 74 to 55 on this date.

-Chaka Khan had a big hit
+Chaka Khan had a big hit...

-1984: Billy Ocean remained at #1 with "Caribbean Queen (No More Love on the Run)".
-Stevie Wonder's former #1 "I Just Called to Say I Love You" wasn't going away, Prince remained at #3 with "Purple Rain" and Wham! had #4--"Wake Me Up Before You Go-Go".
-The rest of the Top 10: A solo hit from Chaka Khan ("I Feel For You") moved from 10-5, Hall & Oates had their 25th hit and sixth straight Top 10 song with "Out of Touch", Tina Turner's comeback was complete with "Better Be Good to Me", David Bowie's "Blue Jean" was #8, Chicago dropped with their great song "Hard Habit to Break" and Styx lead singer Dennis DeYoung picked himself up a solo Top 10 with "Desert Moon".
+1984: Billy Ocean remained at #1 with "Caribbean Queen (No More Love On The Run)".
+Stevie Wonder's former #1 "I Just Called To Say I Love You" wasn't going away, Prince remained at #3 with "Purple Rain" and Wham! had #4--"Wake Me Up Before You Go-Go".
+The rest of the Top 10: A solo hit from Chaka Khan ("I Feel For You") moved from 10-5, Hall & Oates had their 25th hit and sixth straight Top 10 song with "Out Of Touch", Tina Turner's comeback was complete with "Better Be Good To Me", David Bowie's "Blue Jean" was #8, Chicago dropped with their great song "Hard Habit To Break" and Styx lead singer Dennis DeYoung picked himself up a solo Top 10 with "Desert Moon".

-1984: After 18 weeks, Cyndi Lauper re-entered the Top 10 on the album chart with She's So Unusual.
+1984: After 18 weeks, Cyndi Lauper re-entered the Top 10 on the Album chart with She's So Unusual.

 1986: Bruce Springsteen released the boxed set Live 1975-1985.

-1986: Billy Joel released the single "This is the Time".
+1986: Peter Gabriel released the single "Big Time".

 1986: Bob Dylan presented Gordon Lightfoot with the Canadian Hall of Fame Award at a ceremony in Toronto, Ontario.